Masonry

 The craft of masonry dates back to thousands of years ago, but the process continues to this very day.
 This work can vary from creating a simple walkway for the general home, or it can advance to installing large ornaments for the exterior of a building.
 In short, a masonry worker builds fences, walls, or walkways by using concrete, bricks, or other block structures.
 Whether the intent is to guard some privacy or build a separate area for an individual, masonry workers are appreciated and in high demand.

-These workers usually have a high school diploma or GED and gain experience through an apprenticeship.
+These workers usually have a high school diploma or GED and gain experience through a vocational training program.
 College is not required, only the motivation for building and on-the-job experience that is paid for.
 Duties include reading or drawing up blueprints, laying out patterns, and cutting materials to a fitting size before laying down mortar into the foundation.

 Masonry workers should have excellent organization skills and a knack for design.
 They should be able to know basic math and how to align certain structures horizontally or vertically.
 Working well with tools and with other workers is a must, so these workers should be prepared for that along with working outdoors for long periods of time.
 If you enjoy design, building, and work well with others, this may be the job for you!